chipguyhere/EECounter/README.md

 ## Background

-Each call to ```increment()``` typically erases or writes exactly one byte of EEPROM, and is essentially atomic.
+Each call to ```increment()``` typically erases or writes exactly one byte of EEPROM.
+It's probably atomic.

-This class implements a circular journal over the range of the EEPROM.
-It erases and writes bytes in separate steps.
+This class implements a circular journal over the assigned portion of the EEPROM.
+Bytes take turns being part of the "tallies" (which are flipped bit-by-bit or erased to count increments) or the "checkpoint" (the starting point from which the tallies are counted).
-Direct register access is used to gain access to writing partial bytes (individual bits) at a time.
+Direct register access is used to gain access to writing partial bytes (individual bits) at a time, and to erase and write bytes in separate steps.
-Selective erasing is part of the counting strategy.
-Most of the time, ```increment()``` erases one byte or flips one bit.

 ## Tips